frenzeldk/DIKU-Keyserver/docs/review_2/review_2.md

 Bibliography missing?

-Quite a lot of mistakes in the written text, inconsistencies etc. Check PDF with comments.
+Quite a lot of mistakes in the written text, inconsistencies, missing parts, etc. Check PDF with comments.